Futaba 4PM Plus Radio Transmitter Review

 Transmitter

 The transmitter has a sleek and neat design.
 Both the steering and the throttle have a nice feel to them, and feature-wise they even got some upgrades.
-The 4PM’s throttles are fully adjustable; you can customize the range, angle, and spring tension of the throttle rail to your liking, adjust the preload on the spring to change how it feels, and change the amount of throw on the brake, which are all really good additions.
+The 4PM’s throttles are fully adjustable; you can customise the range, angle, and spring tension of the throttle rail to your liking, adjust the preload on the spring to change how it feels, and change the amount of throw on the brake, which are all really good additions.
 As for the steering, the steering preload is also adjustable and is now equipped with a foam wheel that makes it really comfortable to touch.

 Display Screen